fluencelabs/examples/aqua-examples/drand/README.md

 }
 ```

-And that's all there is to it.
-Happy Drand'ing!
+And that's all there is to it to bring verifiable randomness not only to your Fluence applications but also DApps.